Freetz/freetz/make/README.md

     This package provides unsquashfs/mksquashfs utilities modified to be able to expand/create images in AVM-LE format.
 AVM-LE is the format used by AVM to pack the filesystem of some cable boxes, e.g. 6490, 6590 (x86 core only).
 The only difference of this format to the original LE format is that the value of the mkfs_time superblock field is equal to the bytes_used field.

   * **<u>sshfs-fuse 2.4 (binary only)</u><a id='sshfs-fuse'></a>**<br>
     This is a filesystem client based on the SSH File Transfer Protocol.
 Since most SSH servers already support this protocol it is very easy to set up: i.e. on the server side there's nothing to do.
-On the client side mounting the filesystem is as easy as
+On the client side mounting the filesystem is as easy as logging into the server with ssh.

   * **<u>sslh 1.19c</u><a id='sslh'></a>**<br>
     sslh accepts HTTPS, SSH and OpenVPN connections on the same port.
 This makes it possible to connect to an SSH server or an OpenVPN on port 443 (e.g. from inside a corporate firewall, which almost never block port 443) while still serving HTTPS on that port.